MBilalQureshi/iq-quiz-game-js/README.md

 2. At the top of the page, click "Settings" button available in menu.
 3. Scroll down until you find "GitHub Pages" section and click it.
 4. Under the branch, there is a drop down.
 Select "Main" from it and click save.
-5. The same page will automatically refersh.
+5. The same page will automatically refresh.
 6. On top of "GitHub Pages", it is now mentioned that "Your site is live at https://mbilalqureshi.github.io/iq-quiz-game-js/".

 ### Forking the GitHub Repository
-With Forking one can make a copy of a repository and to view or make changes in it without affecting the orignal repository.
+With Forking one can make a copy of a repository and to view or make changes in it without affecting the original repository.
 Following are the steps to do this.
 1. Log in to GitHub and locate [IQ Quiz Game](https://github.com/MBilalQureshi/iq-quiz-game-js) repository.
 2. At the top right side of the page just below the navigation bar, locate the fork button.
 3. You will now have a copy of the repository.